matteo-hertel/FPTalk/README.md

 ## Copyright

-I'm a big fan of Open Source and what it stands for, therefore the content of this talk is released under the Apache 2.0 license with the two following exceptions:
+I'm a big fan of Open Source and what it stands for, therefore the content of this talk is released under the Apache 2.0 license, please carefully read the [license](./LICENSE)

-- Skyscanner logo/brand/copy
-- Codemotion logo/brand/copy

-The above-mentioned content belongs to its respective owners.